I'm Sorry I Haven't a Clue: Correspondence

 A regular feature on the programme, preceding the game Mornington Crescent, is a fictional letters section which begins with the chairman's comments ("I notice from the sheer weight of this week's postbag, we've received a little over no letters" and "I see from the number of letters raining down on us this week that the Scrabble factory has exploded again").
 The invariably single letter each week is from "A Mrs Trellis of North Wales" (one of the many prompts for a cheer from the audience), whose incoherent letters usually mistake the chairman for another Radio 4 presenter or media personality.
 "Dear Libby" (she writes), "why oh why ... very nearly spells YOYO", or "Dear Mr Titchmarsh, never let them tell you that size isn't important.
 My aunt told me that, but then all my new wallpaper fell off."

 Format

 Introduction

 The chairman introduces the show by introducing the place where they are recording from and giving factoids about the location which lead to a punchline, usually at the location's expense.
-The teams are then introduced, invariably in a self-deprecating manner that portrays them as has-beens, followed by the scorer for the evening, alternating between Samantha and Sven.
+The teams are then introduced in a deprecating manner that portrays them as has-beens, followed by the scorer for the evening who is either Samantha or Sven.